flare-labs-ltd/fasset-bots/docs/config.md

     rpcUrl: string; // Native chain's url.
     alertsUrl?: string; // Url to send notifications to. attestationProviderUrls?: string[]; // List of urls of attestation providers.
-Only for agent bot, user, challenger and timeKeeper. stateConnectorAddress?: string; // Address of StateConnector contract on native chain.
-Only for agent bot, user, challenger and timeKeeper. stateConnectorProofVerifierAddress?: string; // Address of SCProofVerifier contract on native chain.
 Only for agent bot, user, challenger and timeKeeper.
     // either one must be set
     addressUpdater?: string; // Address of AddressUpdater contract on native chain. contractsJsonFile?: string; // File path to json file containing contract addresses on native chain